Guru Nanak Gurdwara Wedding Photography

-As a Surrey Wedding Photographer living close to the centre of London, a real melting pot of cultures – I have photographed many different kinds of cultural weddings.
+As a Surrey Wedding Photographer living close to the centre of London, a melting pot of cultures – I have photographed many different kinds of cultural weddings.

-I love Indian weddings because of the bright colours, and fascinating rituals and the photographic challenges they present.
+I love Indian weddings because of the bright colours, fascinating rituals and the photographic challenges they present.

 Over the years, I’ve become an experienced Sikh Wedding Photographer, but I’m yet to attend a Sikh wedding that doesn’t make my jaw drop to the floor.

 Beautiful outfits, an abundance of delicious food, and hundreds (sometimes thousands!) of friends and family – it’s fantastic, and this wedding was a definite favourite of mine.